ppy/osu-wiki/wiki/Tournaments/osu!_Riverside/SWEAT/en.md

 #### osu!mania 4K

 - In stages prior to Grand Finals, players have one ban.
 In Grand Finals, they have two.
 - All charts will include FreeMod; no mods are required, but mods may be added if the player would like.
+Allowed mods are Hidden, FadeIn, Flashlight, and Mirror.
 - If all players agree, Grand Finals may use the same mappool as Finals.
+In that case, players will only have one ban.

 [flag_CN]: /wiki/shared/flag/CN.gif
 [flag_US]: /wiki/shared/flag/US.gif